Login

 Understanding the Purchase Pain Points

 When considering an ID Photo Scanner, customers often experience confusion regarding specifications, price, and functionality.
-For example, a survey from 2023 revealed that 65% of customers found it difficult to choose between different models due to unclear specifications.
+A survey from 2023 revealed that 65% of customers found it difficult to choose between different models due to unclear specifications.
 Here are the primary pain points you might face:

 • Overwhelming Options: With numerous brands and models, it can be hard to determine which scanner suits your specific needs.